SUSY QM 2: Shape Invariance

 SUSY QM SERIES

-5 Responses to “SUSY QM 2: Shape Invariance”
+5 thoughts on “SUSY QM 2: Shape Invariance”

 As crappy as it sounds, I’d go with Hamiltonians.
 Though I could certainly be mistaken on the proper conjugation.